 High living standards and salaries are the main drawcards for those wanting to work in Switzerland.
-That said, expats will first have to land a job and wade through the residence permit process.
+That said, expats looking to move here for work will first have to land a job and wade through the residence permit process.

 Job market in Switzerland

 Popular sources of employment for expats include financial services, IT and biotechnology.
-However, Switzerland's immigration policy is quota-based, and it has to be proven that a local can't fill the job a foreigner applies for – so expats allowed to work in Switzerland are generally highly skilled and educated.
+However, Switzerland's immigration policy is quota-based, and employers can only hire expats if they can prove that a local can't fill the job – so expats allowed to work in Switzerland are generally highly skilled and educated.

 The UN and its respective agencies and missions are prominent employers in the country.
 NGOs such as Amnesty International, Human Rights Watch and Transparency International also have a strong presence, as do media organisations like the Swiss Press Agency and CSR Newswire.